-When the Canterbury Association’s first settlers arrived at the end of 1850, they found a jetty – to which they were ferried from the ships anchored in the harbour – and an immigration barracks.
+When the Canterbury Association’s first settlers arrived in Canterbury at the end of 1850, they found the preparations included a jetty – to which they were ferried from the ships anchored in the harbour – and an immigration barracks.
 But the Sumner Road (left background) was not finished, and settlers had to walk over the Bridle Path (foreground) to reach Christchurch.
-Early roads were often termed ‘bridle paths’, as they were suitable for horses but not wheeled vehicles.

 Te whakamahi i tēnei tūemi

 Alexander Turnbull Library

 Ink on blue laid paper by William Fox

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.